 Over 6 months, more than 150 regional decision makers from State and Local Government worked together to understand the vulnerability of the region to the projected effects of climate change.
 They considered potential impacts for the South-East community in terms of health, water, landscapes, primary industries, tourism, infrastructure and emergency management.

 - South East NSW IRVA Vol. 1 (PDF 634 KB) identifies regional climate-change vulnerabilities and canvasses action to reduce them through a coordinated response.

 - South East NSW IRVA Vol. 2 (PDF 1.24 MB) presents the detailed results of workshops held during the process.

-For further information on the South East IRVA you can contact adapt.NSW@environment.nsw.gov.au.
+For further information on the South East IRVA and the EASE process, contact adapt.NSW@environment.nsw.gov.au.